"Elsa! Pssst—Elsa! Wake up, wake up, wake up!"

 "Yes, yes, yes!"
 Anna squeaked.

 Together they rolled two large snowballs, and stacked them.
 Due to their impatience and tendency to get sidetracked by throwing fistfuls of whatever they could grab at each other, the snow 'balls' ended up more like snow 'squares'.
 Well, this was not unusual for them, anyway.
 Elsa formed the signature oblong shaped head and triumphantly stacked it above the other two.
-"Hi, I'm Olaf and I like warm hugs!" she sang, in the goofiest voice she could muster.
+Somehow, Anna managed to produce two sticks for arms.
+"Hi, I'm Olaf and I like warm hugs!"
+She sang, in the goofiest voice she could muster.

 "I love you, Olaf!"
 Anna sprinted over and hugged the snowman, almost knocking it over.
 Elsa smiled at her.
 The little redhead's eyes lit up with an idea.
 "Oooh, let's see if the pond is frozen!" she exclaimed, jumping up and down in her excitement.